-The MSDE, DSE/EIS staff conducts case study reviews of an individual child's early intervention record.
+The MSDE, DEI/SES staff conducts case study reviews of an individual child's early intervention record.
 This allows the reviewer to gauge/conclude whether the child is being provided with appropriate services, which is evidenced by continued growth and progress towards child and family outcomes.
+Case studies include observations of service delivery and interviews with families and providers (not just document reviews).